 ITEM #26 WATERC OURSES

-operations do not pote riparian-associated spe to cause violation of an anadromous salmonid.
-It is the intent of the B consideration for the o entially cause significant ac ecies, and the beneficial fund ny applicable legal require is and watersheds listed as oard to restore, enhance, quality and beneficial uses e measures that are taken dverse site-specific and contions of riparian zones ments.
-This article also pwater quality limited un and maintain the produc of water relative to that L DISTRICTS] - The purpose of this article is to ensure that timber umulative impacts to the beneficial uses of water, native aquatic and ; or result in an unauthorized take of listed aquatic species; or threaten rovides protection measures for application in watersheds with listed der Section 303(d) of the Federal Clean Water Act.
-Itivity of timberlands while providing appropriate levels of productivity Further, it is the intent of the Board that the evaluations ented in a manner that clearly and accurately represents those existing
+operations do not pote riparian-associated spe to cause violation of ar entially cause significant ac ecies, and the beneficial fu ny applicable legal require dverse site-specific and c nctions of riparian zones ments.
+This article also p LL DISTRICTS] - The purpose of this article is to ensure that timber sumulative impacts to the beneficial uses of water, native aquatic and s; or result in an unauthorized take of listed aquatic species; or threaten provides protection measures for application in watersheds with listed ider Section 303(d) of the Federal Clean Water Act.

+consideration for the c uality and beneficial uses measures that are taken of water relative to that ctivity of timberlands while providing appropriate levels of productivity Further, it is the intent of the Board that the evaluations tented in a manner that clearly and accurately represents those existing

-a.
-[X]Yes [□] No Are there any waterco ourses or lakes classifie ed as a CLASS I through CLASS IV within or adjacent to the plan
+a. [ X ]Yes [□] No Are there any watero ed as a CLASS I through CLASS IV within or adjacent to the plan

-area?
-(Check all that appl y)

 Within plan area Adjacent to plan area

-[□] Class I: [[]]
+[[]] Class I: [□]

-[X] Class II: [X] [X]
+[X] Class II: [ X ] [X]

 [X] Class III: [X] [X]

-[□] Class IV: [[]]
+[D] Class IV:

-[□] Lakes: [[D]
+[D] Lakes:

 [X] Other [X] Seeps [X] Seeps

 (Springs, Seeps)

-If YES, to above que stion list:
+If YES, to above question list:

-Class of the war Class of the water feature

-Associated WLI Associated WLPZ or ELZ and width

-Protection mea sures; determined from 14 CCR 916.5[936.5, 956.5], Table I. and/or 14 CCR 916.9[936.9, 956.9] et seq.

-Specify if Class

-b.[X]Yes [□] No Will Class III or IV wat NAME OF THE PARTY d with a WLPZ or ELZ?
+- Class of the water feature - Associated WLPZ or ELZ and width - Protection measures; determined from 14 CCR 916.5[936.5, 956.5], Table I. and/or 14 CCR 916.9[936.9, 956.9] et seq. - Specify if Class III or IV watercourses will have a WLPZ or ELZ b. [ X ]Yes [□] No Will Class III or IV watercourses be protected with a WLPZ or ELZ?
+If YES, describe below